 lost in function

 With an awesome array of fancy doo daa’s and somersaulting gizmos at our fingertips it’s really easy to get lost in the function void and lose track of what it’s all about.
 Back step.
 Why do we need a website?
-How can it help us?
 Essentially?
 It is a communication tool.
 A brilliant and empowering way of bringing the world closer to you and what you want to say.
 Even so, structural ‘function’ is the foundation, or architecture, of your website.
-It must, absolutely must, be 100% trustworthy and maintained consistently to keep it just so.
-Your business depends on it.
+It must be 100% trustworthy and maintained consistently to keep it just so.

 being brilliant is easy